mushroomsuprise/Twitch-Streamchat/README.md

 # Twitch-Streamchat

+This is a very hastily pull out of the twitch chat browser source I created for a much more cohesive streaming tool and is likely to contain bugs.
+I'm also not the greatest programmer, so shield your eyes before digging in too deep.

 In order to use the tool, you will need to replace any instance of "\<insert client id here\>", or "\<insert client secret here\>" with your Twitch application's client ID or secret.
 This is in both the Chatbot.py and TAPI.py files.
 Next you will need to replace '\<insert your twitch user id here\>' in the TAPI.py file with your Twitch user ID.
+After that you will want to replace '\<insert name of channel to connect to here\>' in the Variables file with the channel name you want to connect to.
+This must be in all lower case.
 Last you will need to set the name for your bot in the Chatbot.py file within the __init__ function.

 Then just launch from the chatbox.py file.
 You should see a browser window pop up to authenticate your Twitch account.